Home > Interview > “CONSTANT DRIVE FOR INNOVATION CHALLENGES US AND BRINGS OUT THE BEST IN OUR BUILDINGS”

 Gopal: The problem with NBC and other guidelines is that they are not mandatory in nature.
 Most of the advisory diktats of NBC and others along with some of our own, we try to incorporate in each of our buildings.

-WFM:All the system companies have come up with special applications like lift & slide, folding sliding etc. How open are you to use such systems in your apartment units or commercial developments?
+WFM:All the system companies have come up with special applications like lift & slide, folding sliding etc. How open are you to using such systems in your apartment units or commercial developments?

-Gopal: We at prestige have always used them only on an experiment basis.
+Gopal: We at Prestige have always used them only on an experiment basis.
 The system companies that we have worked with did propose such systems, but even they were not sure if they would be able to meet the huge quantities that are required for our projects.
-We wanted to use one such system in one of our projects, but refrained as no one could commit to deliver to the scale we needed.
-Whatever we depict in the model unit, it has to be replicated in all the units in the project without fail.
+We wanted to use one such system in one of our projects but refrained as no one could commit to delivering to the scale we needed.
+Whatever we depict in the model unit, has to be replicated in all the units in the project without fail.
 It can be a notch above, but never less than what’s shown in the sample unit.

 WFM:Which are the three projects that come to your mind when asked to name favourites?

 Gopal: It’s tough to choose between your own children.
 Still, for namesake:

 WFM:With so many façade contracting companies closing shop and many foreign ones moving back from India, Indian façade industry is witnessing a dangerous trend.
 What is your advice to Indian contractors in terms of delivery and quality?

 Gopal: There is plenty of work.
 There will come phases of gloom when there will be no projects and most will remain unoccupied.
 But this is temporary in nature.
 But, beyond any iota of doubt, there is immense scope of work available for all of them.
 There are hardly any A-list contractors who can take up the volumes that are needed across the country.
 Just about 10 façade and window contracting firms are working on almost all the major projects.
 Others need to identify the opportunity and encash it before they are doomed to permanent failure.